-This homemade blender salsa recipe is incredibly easy to make for a satisfying chip and dip appetizer or to top off your favorite Mexican dish.
-You only need few minutes to make this salsa in a blender with deliciously fresh tomatoes, onions, garlic, jalapeno and cilantro.
+This salsa recipe is incredibly easy to make for a satisfying chip and dip appetizer or to top off your favorite Mexican dish.
+You only need few minutes to make this salsa recipe in a blender with deliciously fresh tomatoes, onions, garlic, jalapeno and cilantro.

-Fresh homemade salsa is a staple here in Texas, much like Margaritas and the wildly popular Mexican Martini.
 As an appetizer or snack, chips and salsa might be my favorite because it’s so quick, easy and the fresh taste is spectacular when it’s homemade.
+Of course, this easy blender salsa recipe goes perfect on top of these extra juicy Air Fryer Chicken Fajitas.

-Making fresh blender salsa also means you get to adjust the flavor to your liking.
-Mild, Medium or Spicy?
-It’s up to you!
-Simply adjust the amount of jalapeno.
-If you’re not a fan of garlic, go for garlic salt.
-That’s the beauty of this recipe – It’s easy to play with the until you find your perfect blender salsa combination.
+Also, if you’re not a fan of garlic, go for garlic salt.
+That’s the beauty of this recipe – it’s easy to play with until you find your perfect homemade salsa combination.

 Here’s how we like it!